wschildbach/docker-mDNS-auto/README.md

 Details depend on your distribution.

 When the daemon starts up, expect to see something like

 ```
 docker-mdns-publisher-1  | INFO:docker-mdns-publisher:docker-mdns-publisher daemon v**** starting.
 ```

 in the log.
-Depending on whether any services are running which are configured to be registered, you will also see lines like
+Depending on whether any services are running which are configured to be registered, you will also see lines such as

 ```
 docker-mdns-publisher-1  | INFO:docker-mdns-publisher:publishing test1.local
 ```

 ### Configuration

+The daemon is configured through environment variables.

 **TTL**
  > This sets the TTL for the mDNS publication, in seconds.
 The default is 120 seconds.